-Rabbit Awareness Week usually occurs in May of each year and Just Rabbits Limited always shows its support by offering a store wide promotion on all their supplies and gifts.
+Rabbit Awareness Week usually occurs in May or June of each year and Just Rabbits Limited always shows its support in a number of ways.

 We also stay 'all hands on deck' to assist any rabbit owners with queries or problems during that week, with extra staff on hand to deal with your emails and enquiries!